ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 Again most of the properties will be initialized from configuration variables.
 We can adjust the datacenter, the number of workers, the type of workers.

-Cloud Foundry services can be provisioned too and a Kubernetes binding (secret) can be added too to retrieve the service credentials from your applications:
+Cloud Foundry services can be provisioned and a Kubernetes binding (secret) can be added to retrieve the service credentials from your applications:

    ```sh
    # a database